This Week in HZ

 With the Mid-Autumn fragrance of sweet-scented osmanthus still in the air, students here at Hangzhou CIS continue to make rich connections between learning and the world around them.
 This week’s highlight was the launch of Hangzhou Links, our student-led community service program.
-Led by 12 enthusiastic student leaders with teacher assistance in the background, the Hangzhou Links program currently supports partnerships in 12 institutions, including China Grass-roots Football Association, The Nature Conservancy, School for Children of Migrant Workers, Jinlin Reading Center, Autism Children's Center and Welfare Home for the Elderly.
-Earlier this month, the Links student leaders joined forces with Hangzhou Studios, our student-run film crew, to create trailer videos for all of the service centers.
+Led by 12 enthusiastic student leaders with teacher assistance in the background, the Hangzhou Links program currently supports partnerships in 12 institutions, including China Grass-roots Football Association, The Nature Conservancy, School for Children of Migrant Workers, Jinlin Reading Centre, Autism Children's Centre and Welfare Home for the Elderly.
+Earlier this month, the Links student leaders joined forces with Hangzhou Studios, our student-run film crew, to create trailer videos for all of the service centres.
 All students had a chance to watch the trailers, then chose service projects based on their personal interests and abilities.
 Tuesday, September 17th set the program into full swing, with students traveling to their chosen sites off campus.

 Student leadership has given community service a deeper level of meaning, and we have already received positive feedback from our community partners.
 Our student leaders are making a big difference in both the lives of their community partners and in the lives of their classmates, especially by cultivating their peers’ enthusiastic participation.
-While serving and making contributions to the service centers, Hangzhou CIS students are beginning to build their understanding of the community where they live.
-Their rewarding experiences in the community are beginning to offer a sense of fulfillment, as well as well as helping them to realize how important their knowledge and abilities are to others.
+While serving and making contributions to the service centres, Hangzhou CIS students are beginning to build their understanding of the community where they live.
+Their rewarding experiences in the community are beginning to offer a sense of fulfillment, as well as well as helping them to realise how important their knowledge and abilities are to others.
 The process has already increased students’ motivation to learn, and we anticipate an incredible amount of positive growth throughout the year with this program.

 Students in The Nature Conservancy, Qingshan Village